immutant/immutant.org/news/2013-10-28-hotrod-datomic.md

 We log and increment the counter in the `counter.core/job` function.
 Note the job sets `:singleton false` so it'll run on all nodes in a cluster, introducing the potential for race conditions as multiple processes attempt to increment a shared counter.
+We'll deal with those using a transaction function.

 We naively assume any exception is due to the `transactor` not being around, so we log a warning, wait a bit, and retry.
 We do that in a